atlassian-labs/webpack-deduplication-plugin/README.md

     Cache is based on the content of `yarn.lock` file and will be updated with every change.
     If not provided then the duplicates will be re-generated with every run.

-*   rootDir - absolute path to the root of the project.
+*   rootPath - absolute path to the root of the project.
 If not provided it will be auto-detected by [`app-root-path`](https://www.npmjs.com/package/app-root-path) plugin

 ## Development